 The Role of Insurance After a Florida Car Accident

 The primary purpose of auto insurance isn’t to cover your losses in a collision.
-Instead, insurance is meant to protect you financially if you cause a car accident.
+Instead, insurance protects you financially if you cause a car accident.
 (Your insurance may cover your car repairs if you have collision coverage, but that’s a separate issue.)

 If you cause a crash, you are liable for any injuries and property damage the accident caused.
 If you purchased the right coverage, your insurance will cover the injured party’s medical bills, lost wages, and other losses up to your policy limits.
 This coverage can prevent you from paying these costs yourself, which could otherwise be overwhelming.

-In Florida, the no-fault insurance system changes who initially pays for injuries sustained in a car accident.
+In Florida, the no-fault insurance system changed, and those who initially pay for injuries sustained in a car accident are changed.
 Under this system, registered car owners must carry Personal Injury Protection (PIP) insurance.
 This coverage pays their medical expenses and some lost wages, regardless of who caused the accident.
 After a collision, each driver’s PIP insurance will pay for their initial medical care and other costs up to a certain limit.

 However, if the other driver sustains severe injuries, they may be able to sue you for additional compensation.
 Additional insurance coverage is crucial, as it can cover these costs and help protect you in the event of a lawsuit.